devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 1. path to a new workspace (relative to working directory)
 #### example
 changeWorkspace("devonfw/workspaces/project")
-will set the workspace directory to ".../working/devonfw/workspaces/project"
+will set the workspace directory to "[working directory]/devonfw/workspaces/project"

+Learn more about the workspace directory and working direktory on [Structure](https://github.com/devonfw-forge/tutorial-compiler/wiki/Structure)